In part 1, I explained why encrypted messengers are important. In this part, we will look at particular messengers and compare them.

 My criticism of Element and Matrix is primarily regarding the occasional instability.
 Sometimes the keys are not synchronized and messages don’t arrive or something takes longer to load.
 I think this is the price of a distributed architecture.

-In terms of security, the downside is that the servers can see who is communicating with whom (but not about what) and who is a member of what group.
-This problem can be partially solved by running your own Matrix server and communicating with users within the server (e.g. in the case of corporate communications).
+In terms of privacy, the downside is that the servers can see who is communicating with whom (but not about what) and who is a member of what group.
+This problem can be partially solved by running your own Matrix server and communicating only with users within the server (e.g. in the case of corporate communications).
+But the fact is that metadata is flying through the network more than I would like.

 If Element is similar to email in architecture, then DeltaChat straight up uses email.
 You connect it to your email provider using IMAP and you can create groups.
 In the background, DeltaChat uses the AutoPGP protocol to automatically encrypt messages.
 Since the messages on the server are also accessible via IMAP from multiple devices (just like you can read emails on both mobile and desktop), synchronization is solved.
 If you can’t see your own messages on other devices, turn on the “Send to self” option.